dribdat/docs/docs/organiser.md

 ## How do you enter content?

 Data on projects can be entered into the application directly using text, HTML or [Markdown](https://www.markdowntutorial.com/) formatting.
-Dribdat features an accessible user-facing frontend (made with Twitter's Bootstrap framework, in case you're wondering) for starting and updating projects, and an administrative backend for the organizing team.
+Dribdat features an accessible user-facing frontend for starting and updating projects, and an administrative backend for the organizing team.

 Content may also be aggregated (**Sync**-ed) from an external location by putting in the URL to a public project hosted on one of several [supported platforms](sync).
 For more details on entering content, see the [usage steps](#content).